nomocas/babelute-html-lexicon/README.md

 Specifically, it will be used heavily as HTML translation target for any Babelute sentences that need HTML representation.
 (By example : babelute-doc, babelute-aright, babelute-fs, babelute-cooking, ...)

-It's composed of :
+It provides :
-- the HTML keywords lexic
+- the HTML5 keywords lexicon
+- the HTML5 meta-tags (and social medias add-ons) lexicon
-- 3 babelute $output engines
+- 4 babelute's $output engines
 	- html-to-string
 	- html-to-dom
 	- html-to-dom-diffing
+	- html-two-pass-string (for real isomorphism)

 It could be extended for any other rendering engine.
 By example there is already babelute-deathmood or babelute-vdom.

+What is really elegant, is that none of the concepts or the tools needed to achieve this has been made for html handling.
+All this comes directly from Babelute DSL paradigm and is in fact just its application (one among all other DSLs).

 ## Licence